CodeQueenie/CodeQueenie/README.md

 ---

-### 🛠 EXPERIENCE

-**Production Supervisor**
-United Parcel Service, Shrewsbury, MA
-11/2022 - Present
-- Shipping & receiving and supply chain management.
-- Successful team management, daily operations oversight, and achievement of production targets.

-**Client Relationship Manager**
-Finivi Financial Advisors, Marlborough, MA
-06/2019 - 06/2020
-- Established and maintained client relationships, managed sales processes, and maximized business opportunities.
-- Strong communication, project management, and strategic thinking skills.

-**Advisor**
-Concord Wealth Management, Waltham, MA
-05/2017 - 05/2019
-- Analyzing data, resolving client issues, and developing growth plans.
-- Problem-solving and analytical abilities demonstrated.

----

 ### 💡 PROJECTS

 **Play2Learn: Website**
 12/2022
 - Front-end development using HTML, CSS, and JavaScript.
-- Created interactive educational games (Anagram Hunt, Math Facts Practice).
+- Created interactive educational game - Math Facts Practice.
 - For more details, [Check it out! 👉](https://github.com/CodeQueenie/Play2Learn-Website)

-**Play2Learn: New Games and Implementation of Libraries**
+**Play2Learn: New Game and Implementation of Libraries**
 04/2023
 - Integrated Bootstrap for responsive layouts and Vue.js for the Anagram Hunt game.
 - Proficient in front-end frameworks, modern web technologies, and JavaScript frameworks.